HCA-Healthcare/elixir-hl7/README.md

 This project is approaching a v1.0 release.
 The API is mostly stable at this point.

 Also, please be aware of the details of the license (Apache 2.0).

+# Roadmap

+1) Planning to add a loose selector like `OBX*` to basically split on a segment type, to create groups beginning a specific segment name.
+2) Working to release a complementary MLLP library
+3) Building a sister library to handle FHIR messages

 # License